spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/3-kafka/1-ext-kafka-cluster-cf.md

 When the `time` and `log` applications are successfully deployed and started in Cloud Foundry, they should automatically connect to the external Kafka cluster.

-You can verify the connection credentials by accessing `time` or `log`'s `/configprops` actuator endpoints.
+You can verify the connection credentials by accessing the `/configprops` of the `time` or `log` actuator endpoints.
-Likewise, you will also see the connection credentials printed in the app logs.
+Likewise, you can also see the connection credentials printed in the app logs.

 ## Streaming Data Pipeline in SCDF for PCF Tile

-We don't yet have support to supply global configuration properties through the SCDF for PCF Tile.
+We do not yet have support to supply global configuration properties through the SCDF for PCF Tile.

-However, the option discussed at [Explicit Stream Configuration](%currentPath%/recipes/kafka/ext-kafka-cluster-cf/#explicit-stream-level-kafka-connection-configuration) should still work when deploying a stream from Spring Cloud Data Flow running as a managed service in Pivotal Cloud Foundry.
+However, the option discussed in the [Explicit Stream Configuration](%currentPath%/recipes/kafka/ext-kafka-cluster-cf/#explicit-stream-level-kafka-connection-configuration) section should still work when you deploy a stream from Spring Cloud Data Flow running as a managed service in Pivotal Cloud Foundry.

-Alternatively, you could supply Kafka connection credentials as CUPS when creating the service instance of SCDF for PCF Tile.
+Alternatively, you could supply Kafka connection credentials as CUPS properties when creating the service instance of SCDF for PCF Tile:

 ```bash
 cf create-service p-dataflow standard data-flow -c '{"messaging-data-service": { "user-provided": {"brokers":"foo0.broker.foo,foo1.broker.foo,foo2.broker.foo","username":"test","password":"bestest"}}}'
 ```

-With that, when deploying the stream, you'd supply the CUPS properties as values from `VCAP_SERVICES`.
+With that, when deploying the stream, you would supply the CUPS properties as values from `VCAP_SERVICES`.

 ```bash
 dataflow:>stream create fooz --definition "time | log"